-SECTION CURRENT LAW GOVERNOR SENATE PASSED HOUSE PASSED CONFERENCE Sec.
+SECTION CURRENT LAW GOVERNOR SENATE SUBC.
+CHAIR HOUSE CONFERENCE Sec.
 51g - NEW Project SEARCH N/A N/A Allocates \$450,000 to Ingham ISD for Project SEARCH, a program that provides high school students with disabilities the opportunity to train, gain, and maintain employment.
-See House Section 99aa.
 Sec.
 51h - NEW Kids Kicking Cancer N/A N/A Allocates \$500,000 GF/GP for the child resilience initiative program operated by Kids Kicking Cancer.
-Not included.
 Sec.
 53a Special Education Court Placed Pupils Appropriates \$10,500,000 for FY 2020-21.
 Continues the appropriation of \$10,500,000 for FY 2021-22.
 Concurs with Governor.
-Concurs with Governor.
 Sec.
 54b Integrated Behavior and Learning Supports (MiBLISi) Appropriates \$1,600,000 GF/GP for FY 2020-21 to continue MiBLSi, a program that includes positive behavioral intervention and supports and provides a statewide structure to support local initiatives for an integrated behavior and reading program.
 Maintains the appropriation at \$1,600,000 in FY 2021-22.
 Concurs with Governor.
-Concurs with Governor.
 Sec.
-54d State Early On Appropriates \$7,150,000 in FY 2020-21 for formulaic grants to ISDs to provide State Early On programs for children birth to 3 years of age with development delays or disabilities.
-Continues the \$7,150,000 in FY 2021-22.
+54d State Early On Appropriates \$5,000,000 in FY 2020-21 for formulaic grants to ISDs to provide State Early On programs for children birth to 3 years of age with development delays or disabilities.
+Continues the \$5,000,000 in FY 2021-22.
 (7) Adds a requirement that grant funds be spent before June 30 of the subsequent fiscal year.
 Concurs with Governor.
 Concurs with Governor.
-Concurs with Governor.
-Concurs with Governor.
 Sec.
 55 Conductive Learning Appropriates \$250,000 GF/GP to the Conductive Learning Center at Aquinas College for operational costs of the conductive education model taught to maximize the independence and mobility for people with neuromotor disabilities.
 Repeals the section.
-Retains the section and funds it at \$250,000 GF/GP.
 Retains the section and funds it at \$250,000 GF/GP.